drjasonybarra/drjasonybarra.github.io/_poems/which-knee.md

+---
+layout: page
+title: Mitote
+featured: true
+---

 Which knee angers you?
 Which knee keeps you up at night?

+The knee pressed into the ground
+to elevate,
+or
-The knee pressed into the ground to elevate, or the knee pressed into a neck, to suffocate?
+the knee pressed into a neck,
+to suffocate?

 Which knee angers you?
 Which knee will cause you to speak?

 The knee that promotes
 humanity,
 or
 the knee that commits
 atrocities?

 Which knee angers you?
 Which knee is a threat to you?

+The knee that demands accountability,
+or
-The knee that demands accountability, or the tool used in brutality?
+the tool used in brutality?

 Which knee angers you?
 Which knee will cause you to act?

 Originally published in Vox Poetica on 04 June 2020